By Nigel Kinbrum

 What is Vitamin D?

 Is a group of fat-soluble prohormones the two major forms of which are vitamin D2 (Ergocalciferol) and vitamin D3 (cholecalciferol).
 Vitamin D also includes metabolites and other analogues of these substances.
 Vitamin D3 is produced in skin exposed to ultraviolet B radiation from sunlight.
 As a prohormone, vitamin D has no hormone activity itself, but is converted to the active hormone 1,25(OH)-D3 through a tightly regulated synthesis mechanism.
-For types see here.
+For types see our vitamin D information.

 How common is Vitamin D deficiency?